 Our Solution: A Fully Automated Pipeline

-We developed an automated algorithm that solves the ab initio reconstruction problem for heterogeneous samples without human intervention.
+We developed an automated algorithm that solves the ab initio reconstruction problem for heterogeneous samples.
 Here’s how it works:

-Classification & Angle Estimation: We use a novel combination of techniques to sort the representative projections.
-A graph Laplacian-based algorithm reveals the underlying structure of the data, allowing us to automatically determine the number of conformations present.
+3. Classification & Angle Estimation: We use a novel combination of techniques to sort the representative projections.
+A graph Laplacian-based algorithm reveals the underlying structure of the data, enabling us to infer the number of conformations present.
 We then use the Helgason-Ludwig consistency conditions to find initial estimates for the viewing angle of each projection.

 Key Innovation